-The desk research that was carried out to identify best practices in lifelong learning programmes designed and implemented to address energy efficiency and sustainability, demonstrated the following elements:
+The desk research that was carried out to identify best practices in lifelong learning programmes designed and implemented to address energy digitalization and transition, demonstrated the following elements:

-- Lifelong learning provision focused on the development and/ or enhancement of knowledge and skills in the energy efficiency sector, a need which arose mainly due to the EC policy documents and strategies and the need to adopt these changes on a practical level. - The is a pronounced need to enhance the capacities of the trainers and contribute to their upskilling as a means to drive the overall change towards energy efficiency through training provision across the different target groups (from managers, to government representatives, to households). - The establishment of cooperation mechanisms among the stakeholders involved, should be considered as a priority, given that energy efficiency is not a matter that concerns a single professional group or just the consumers, but should be considered and undertaken as a community effort for environmental sustainability. - The urgency to ensure that the tools, mechanisms and content is available for the professional development of all related categories, even if its undertaken through informal learning structures, given the importance of the overall matter at hand. - The creation of a feeling of ownership within the households should not be overlooked.
-As presented above, two of the practices selected aimed exactly at engaging consumers in actions that foster energy saving practices.
-Awareness on what can each one of us do to foster energy efficiency should be streamlined from both the industry as well as the governments, to highlight both the benefits arising from it, but most importantly the need to work together towards environmental sustainability.
+- Lifelong learning provision focused on the development and/ or enhancement of knowledge and skills in the energy sector, a need which arose mainly due to the EC policy documents and strategies and the need to adopt these changes on a practical level. - There is a pronounced need to enhance the capacities of the trainers and contribute to their upskilling as a means to drive the overall change towards energy efficiency through training provision across the different target groups (from managers, to government representatives, to households). - The establishment of cooperation mechanisms among the stakeholders involved, should be considered as a priority, given that energy digitalization is not a matter that concerns a single professional group or just the industry. - The urgency to ensure that the tools, mechanisms and content is available for the professional development of all related categories, even if it's undertaken through informal learning structures, given the importance of the overall matter at hand.

-It is a fact that green skills in general have been integrated as a horizontal priority across the Erasmus plus programme, especially for the new Programming period (2021-2027).
+It is a fact that green and digital skills in general have been integrated as a horizontal priority across the Erasmus plus programme, especially for the new Programming period (2021-2027).
 In this context, energy efficiency, recycling, renewable resources, etc. are topics that are regarded as horizontal and should be addressed across all sectors and not limited to the evident ones.
 Promoting the enhancement of green skills to young people and adults is the only way to a sustainable future, including the profound understanding of the necessary actions to achieve the objectives set.

-It should also be highlighted that the incorporation of digital tools in lifelong learning provision on energy efficiency is not yet as promoted.
-This could be attributed to the fact that lifelong learning, based on the mapping carried out, has not focused on this aspect yet, putting in the epicentre workforce upskilling and stakeholders engagement and awareness raising of the general public.
-Ensuring that all target groups involved are aware and possess the necessary skills is very important towards achieving the energy efficiency objectives, however, it should also be considered that in the general context of digital transformation, digitalisation can be the catalyst towards further growth and can positively impact the alignment of actual needs with the requirements of the labour market.
+It should also be highlighted that the incorporation of digital tools in lifelong learning provision on energy digitalization is not yet as promoted.
+This could be attributed to the fact that lifelong learning, based on the mapping carried out, has not focused on this aspect yet, putting in the epicentre workforce upskilling and stakeholders' engagement and awareness raising of the general public.
+Ensuring that all target groups involved are aware and possess the necessary skills is very important towards achieving the energy transition objectives, however, it should also be considered that in the general context of digital transformation, digitalisation can be the catalyst towards further growth and can positively impact the alignment of actual needs with the requirements of the labour market.
 Therefore, lifelong learning should also become more market oriented, to increase its attractiveness, among others.